kraze3704/HaagaTalk/README.md

 - [X] Create a page to show all the comments of a course
 - [X] Create add comment feature
 - [ ] Create validation when adding comments
-- [ ] Create delete comment feature
+- [X] Create delete comment feature
 - [ ] Create edit comment feature
-  - [ ] Make so only ADMIN and user can edit?
+  - [ ] Make so only ADMIN and user can edit/delete?
   - how do I deal with anonymous comments in this case?

 - [ ] JOIN collections from mongo db?